 In accordance with the Code, only the share of the Council Tax Collection Fund deficit attributable to Gedling Borough Council is shown in its own Balance Sheet.
 The shares attributable to the major preceptors are included in Other Local Authority debtors in respect of Nottinghamshire County Council, and in General Debtors in respect of the Police and Crime Commissioner and the Combined Fire Authority.

-The opening balance on the Council Tax Collection Fund was a deficit of £1.127m.
-By 31 March 2022, this deficit had decreased to £0.248m.
+The opening balance on the Council Tax Collection Fund was a deficit of £0.248m.
+By 31 March 2023, this had moved to a surplus of £0.964m.